michael-hahn/camflow-system/README.md

 | W3CType | `String` | Type of the edge or the relation between two nodes | mmap_read, perm_read, mmap_write |
 | attributes | `List<String[]>` | All other attributes in PROV-JSON used/wasInformedBy/wasGeneratedBy/wasDerivedFrom | (cf:id, 22922) (cf:offset, 832) |

 # Example Usage
 # Task List
-- [x] Receiving packets from MQTT broker
+- [x] Receive packets from MQTT broker
-- [x] Interpreting provenance packets and generating vertex and edge information
+- [x] Interpret provenance packets and generating vertex and edge information
-- [ ] Converting the vertex and edge datasets to VertexRDD and EdgeRDD
+- [ ] Convert the vertex and edge datasets to VertexRDD and EdgeRDD
 - [ ] Use better format than PROV-JSON
-- [ ] Decide next step
+- [ ] Decide next steps

 # Getting Started